When: Thursday, October 16, 2014

 -Jeffrey Gettleman, New York Times reporter and winner of the 2012 Pulitzer Prize for international reporting

 Thank you for opening your hearts.
-We appreciate the deep generosity and inspiring social conscience of the artists donating pieces to this cause that will be shown and offered for sale.
+We appreciate the deep generosity and inspiring social conscience of those that donate.

 Special thanks to the friends that together form the WOC planning committee.